Examining the Relationship between the TPNW and the Humanitarian Impact of Nuclear Weapons

 Attending plenary sessions and engaging in impactful side events deepened my understanding of the diverse strategies needed to advance this cause.
 One standout was Artists Against the Bomb, where panellists — including co-founder of Ben & Jerry's Ben Cohen, artist Pedro Reyes, and Mr. Eduardo Alcibiades Sanchez Kiesslich (Permanent Mission of Mexico) — discussed how media, pop culture, and art can mobilize public support and pressure governments to take action against nuclear weapons.
 The session, mediated by Melissa Parke, Executive Director of the International Campaign to Abolish Nuclear Weapons (ICAN), emphasised the power of creative activism in shaping policy and public opinion.

 Another crucial conversation took place at the Gender and Nuclear Weapons side event, featuring an insightful panel including Rooj Ali (RTT Canada Coordinator), Dr Jennifer Simons (The Simons Foundation Canada), H.E.
 Ambassador Alicia Buenrostro (Permanent Mission of Mexico), Dr Ivana Nikolic Hughes (NAPF President), and Senator Marilou McPhedran.
-Mediated by Stella Rose, the discussion highlighted the disproportionate impact of nuclear testing on women in affected communities and the historic exclusion of women from nuclear policy-making — an erasure that must be addressed to achieve a truly equitable and effective disarmament movement.”
+Moderated by Stella Rose, the discussion highlighted the disproportionate impact of nuclear testing on women in affected communities and the historic exclusion of women from nuclear policy-making — an erasure that must be addressed to achieve a truly equitable and effective disarmament movement.”

 - Zein Blanks, New York University